 We have an awesome team here at the Bradford Group.
-In the last four years we have grown from four people to 11, and we have maintained a high standard in the kind of person we hire.
+In the last few years we have grown from four people to 10, and we have maintained a high standard in the kind of person we hire.

-Our company works with a lot of different industries, and each person is involved with multiple accounts, plus we offer a variety of services to our clients beyond traditional public relations.
-That means our team members are involved in a variety of things, including writing, pitching, researching, social media, inbound marketing, advertising, events, speaking engagements and more.
+Our company works with a lot of different industries in the business-to-business (B2B) space, and each person is involved with multiple accounts, plus we offer a variety of services to our clients beyond traditional public relations.
+That means our team members are involved in a variety of things, including writing, media relations, researching, digital media, advertising, speaking engagements and more.

 So, what are we looking for in a new employee candidate?
 That’s a question that we get asked by many applicants.
-We obviously want someone that is smart, has certain skills and can do the work.
+We obviously want someone that is smart, has certain skills, fits with our core values and can do the work.
 But beyond that, there are specific traits that we desire:

 We want someone who sees opportunities to make a difference and has the internal motivation to do so.
 We are adept at using many different marketing tools and tactics, and we want our employees to be excited and energetic about selecting the right ones and using them to generate results.

 We’re looking for someone who won’t be satisfied with the status quo.
 We want people who take notice when things could and should be changed or improved, who find new processes to make things work more smoothly and streamlined, who are eager to test new methods and software.

 In our business, priorities can change from minute to minute.
 We want team members who can quickly pivot and redirect their attention – that is, the ability to change gears, think on one’s feet and be resourceful about planning and executing projects and tasks.

 This is critical in building and maintaining relationships.
 We want our team members to answer or reply to requests and messages in a timely manner, both internally and to our clients.
 It means paying attention, putting value on the communication and responding clearly and directly.